 So it’s ideal for automation and your sort of thought leadership on changing processes and how you a capability like value could help you with that.
 So all the very best with your journey.
 And thank you for being on the podcast today.

 Henri Taipale: Yeah.
 Thank you Chris.
 Thanks for having me.
 And also thank you for a really good podcast.
 Thank you.

 Interested in learning more about finance automation and how to transform your processes?
-Get our ebook Automating finance.
+Get our ebook Automation for CFOs.